BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Well-aimed Shot** `ACTIVE`

-- **Well-aimed Shot** `ACTIVE` - When making a shooting attack, the first time Damrod fails an In The Way test he may make an Intelligence test.
+When making a shooting attack, the first time Damrod fails an In The Way test he may make an Intelligence test.
 If passed, the In The Way roll will be successful instead.

 </div>